powsybl/powsybl-core/docs/simulation/dynamic/index.md

 For the moment, the only available implementation is provided by powsybl-dynawo, which links PowSyBl with [Dynaωo](http://dynawo.org) open source suite.

 ## Going further
-- [Run a dynamic simulation through an iTools command](../../user/itools/dynamic-simulation.md): Learn how to perform a dynamic simulation from the command line
+- [Run a dynamic simulation through an iTools command](../../user/itools/dynamic-simulation.md): learn how to perform a dynamic simulation from the command line
-- [List dynamic simulation models with an iTools command](../../user/itools/list-dynamic-simulation-models.md): Learn how to load a list of all dynamic simulation models from the command line
+- [List dynamic simulation models with an iTools command](../../user/itools/list-dynamic-simulation-models.md): learn how to load a list of all dynamic simulation models from the command line